JayMonkey/Sony-S-DSDT-Patches/README.md

 http://www.tonymacx86.com/mavericks-laptop-support/114961-jays-monkeybook-pro-ultimate-sony-vpc-se-customac-build.html#post699323

+If you are using the DSDT that I provide in the guide then you should only need to user the three EDID injection patches to change the screen resolution and panel options.

-These pattches should be used in conjunction with ReHabMans generic laptop patches which you can also use with MaciASL by adding the following URL under MaciASL->Preferences->Sources
+If you are starting with a native DSDT then these pattches should be used in conjunction with ReHabMans generic laptop patches which you can also use with MaciASL by adding the following URL under MaciASL->Preferences->Sources

 Name: ReHabMan
 URL: http://raw.github.com/RehabMan/Laptop-DSDT-Patch/master